zlwang-cs/zlwang-cs.github.io-archive/index.md

 My research focuses on Natural Language Processing and Data Mining.
 I am interested in leveraging rich information and releasing the potential in the multi-modality and pre-trained language models.

 Currently, my major focus is about the Visually-rich Document Understanding.
-I would like to extract the essential information within the documents and, meanwhile, reduce the human efforts involved through weak-, distant-, or un- supervised learning.
+I would like to extract the essential information within the documents and, meanwhile, reduce the human efforts involved through weak, distant, or even no supervision.

 Before joining UC San Diego, I received my B.S. in Computer Science from [Peking University](https://english.pku.edu.cn), where I was advised by [Prof. Xiaojun Wan](https://wanxiaojun.github.io).